Jason: The Orgasm Death Dance

 Jason [b.
 1955] is an adventure traveler, licensed solar heating installation contractor, importer and wholesaler of African and Southeast Asian handicrafts.

 He was raised and resides in New England.
+The following is one of three stories

 in Jason's narrative.